 You will probably be assessed a penalty for driving without insurance, such as suspension of your driver’s license.
 The reinstatement fee for a Florida driver’s license is around $150, and $500 for subsequent violations, according to the Florida Department of Highway Safety and Motor Vehicles.

-However, if you have sustained permanent or severe injuries, you can file a claim in civil court against the driver who caused your accident.
+However, if you have sustained permanent or severe injuries, you can file a claim in civil court against the driver who caused your automobile accident.
 Damages you may be able to recover include pain and suffering, medical expenses, and lost wages.
 If you failed to get a police report or the other driver’s insurance information and would like to pursue a personal injury lawsuit, an attorney can help you to obtain that information.

 Both data may be critical in ensuring that you get the compensation you deserve for your injuries.
-If you want to pursue a lawsuit for injuries, you have four years from the date of the accident to do so, according to Title 8, Chapter 95, Section 95.11 of Florida Code.
+If you want to pursue a lawsuit for injuries, you have two years from the date of the accident to do so, according to Title 8, Chapter 95, Section 95.11 of Florida Code.

 Some other things that may affect you, even if the accident was mainly the other driver’s fault, are Florida’s comparative fault laws.
 If you were 20 percent at fault for the accident, for instance, you may lose 20 percent of the total amount of damages.
 That means if you were owed $100,000 worth of damages, you may only be able to collect $80,000.

 Talk to an Injury and Accident Attorney Today

 To help you better understand Florida’s no-fault insurance law, comparative fault law, and the consequences and options you have when involved in an accident without car insurance, a Fort Lauderdale personal injury attorney can help.
 At Chalik & Chalik Law Offices, our legal team will provide you with representation you need.
 To get started, contact us today at 855-529-0269.